At Large May 3, 2024 Cynthia Close

 Vincent van Gogh, Fishing in Spring, the Pont de Clichy (Asnières), 1887.

-We associate Van Gogh (1853-1890) with his paintings of sunflowers executed in the vibrant colors of summer, but he also painted cool, airy, moments, like the one in Fishing in Spring, the Pont de Clichy (Asnières) (1887).
+We often associate Van Gogh (1853-1890) with his paintings of sunflowers executed in the vibrant colors of summer.
+However, he also painted cool, airy, moments, like that of Fishing in Spring, the Pont de Clichy (Asnières) (1887).
 Fishermen are early harbingers of spring, taking their boats out on the water as soon as the ice melts.
-Van Gogh painted this scene on the Seine where he often worked with his friend the neo-impressionist painter Paul Signac (1863-1935).
+Van Gogh painted this scene on the Seine where he often worked with his friend, the neo-impressionist painter Paul Signac (1863-1935).

 5 of 10